sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 actually measures is the strength of the *linear* relationship between two variables.
 In other words, what it gives you is a measure of the extent to which the data all tend to fall on a single, perfectly straight line.
-Often, thit is a pretty good approximation to what we mean when we say “relationship”, and so the Pearson correlation is a good thing to calculate.
+Often, this is a pretty good approximation to what we mean when we say “relationship”, and so the Pearson correlation is a good thing to calculate.
 Sometimes though, it is not.